 Quesadilla is a Mexican fried Tortilla that has cheese in the middle.
 However, for the breakfast version of Quesadilla, you can use a mixture of cilantro, chipotle, and Pickled Jalapeños for a savory filling.
 For extra protein, you can add shredded meat of any type to the Quesadilla.

-The secret to frying a perfect Quesadilla lies in the timing of the crust texture.
+The secret to making a perfect Quesadilla dish lies in the timing of the crust texture.
 You will need to shallow-fry the Tortilla until it becomes blister for the first step.
 Then you will want the outer layer to have a light golden brown color for the Tortilla to be ready.

 Mexican locals have Quesadillas Fritas at any time during the day.
 But for me, it’s a light breakfast that provides enough energy for an energetic morning.